 If you’ve recently applied for a major line of credit

-You should also avoid applying for a new credit card if you’ve recently placed another major credit application.
-This means if you’re about to refinance your house, buy a new car or open some form of loan — you’ll want to avoid a credit card application and the added hard inquiry it will place on your credit score.
+You should also avoid applying for a new credit card if you’ve recently placed or plan to place another major credit application.
+This means if you’re refinancing your house, buying a new car or opening some form of loan—you’ll want to avoid a credit card application and the added hard inquiry it will place on your credit score.

 Not only will applying for a credit card around the same time as a personal loan decrease your credit score, it’ll also make lenders suspicious of you.
 “A lender who is trying to approve you for a mortgage might see that and think, ‘Why is this person also applying for a credit card?
 Are they expecting to have money problems if I give them this mortgage?’
 All of these things can go through lenders’ minds,” Harzog said.

 Having more than one credit card can help minimize your credit utilization ratio.
 On the other hand, according to Walsh, having lots of credit cards “puts a lot of temptation in your wallet.”
-Deciding the magic number of credit cards for your lifestyle, again, involves an honest analysis of your budget and goals.
+Deciding how many credit cards you should have, again, involves an honest analysis of your budget and goals.